Siiir/bevy_fancy_cursor/README.md

 }
 ```

-### Produces this app with fancy cursor from assets folder.
+### Produces this app with a fancy cursor from the "./assets" folder.
 ![Image picturing resulting app.](https://raw.githubusercontent.com/Siiir/bevy_fancy_cursor/master/Example%20with%20fancy%20cursor.png)

 ### To run the above example with contained asset.